-Reclaim the City (build and strengthen) Take the Cit ty forward (grow) Strategic drivers Action Strategic drivers Actions Transform Reinvent or reimagine the City, its function regionally, and the function of its nodes internally; Uplift marginalised areas; Effect economic growth transformation; Reinforce Msunduzi as a dominant economic space; Reinforce Msunduzi's capital city and government sector status; Plan and implement with environmental sustainability and climate change in mind; Improve the resilience of the Msunduzi Municipality and its residence.
+Reclaim the City (build and strengthen) Take the City forward (grow) Strategic drivers Action Strategic drivers Actions Transform Reinvent or reimagine the City, its function regionally, and the function of its nodes internally; Uplift marginalised areas; Effect economic growth transformation; Reinforce Msunduzi as a dominant economic space; Reinforce Msunduzi's capital city and government sector status; Plan and implement with environmental sustainability and climate change in mind; Improve the resilience of the Msunduzi Municipality and its residence.
 Efficient Promote resource and energy efficient practices; Encourage smart technologies and installation of ICT; Advocate for greater financial sustainability; Plan and implement with environmental sustainability and climate change in mind; Consider revenue enhancement initiatives.
 Regenerate Revitalise investor interest and confidence in the CBD; Create more liveable environments for communities; Create vibrant urban spaces Encourage and support the reinvestment and maintenance of brownfields and infrastructure over greenfields; Conserve and regenerate the municipality's cultural heritage; Support recycling or upcycling.
 Attractive Undertake public-private partnerships; Improve inter-governmental relationships; Attract CBD investment; Secure new investment into the municipality.
 Restructure Address spatial inequality and injustice; Ensure a well-connected city; Enhance regional or global connectivity; Improve rural and urban integration; Manage sprawl and informality; Support growth through a compact poly-centric city model.
 Managed urban growth Support resilient urban development; Support densification or intensification.
-Functional Strive towards a well-governed municipality; Support environmentally sustainability; Improve urban areas through quality place-making; Consider (and improve) disaster &amp; risk management.
+Functional Strive towards a well-governed municipality; Support environmentally sustainability; Improve urban areas through quality place-making; Consider (and improve) disaster & risk management.
 High performance Advocate and support good governance; Promote efficient urban management practices; Support and enforce good administration; Encourage transparency; Enforce accountability; Be uncompromising on financial viability.

-Reclaim the City (build and strengthen) Take the Ci ty forward (grow) Strategic drivers Action Strategic drivers Actions Cohesive Support development that enables better integrations; Support development that is sustainable; Support development that is resilient.
-Cohesive Support development that enables better integrations; Support development that is sustainable; Support development that is resilient.
-People- centred Create a city that is more equitable; Improve access to jobs, social &amp; basic services, economic opportunities; Encourage development that is more inclusive; Encourage participative planning; Adopt Community Based Action Planning.
-People- centred Create a city that is more equitable; Improve access to jobs, social &amp; basic services, economic opportunities; Encourage development that is more Inclusive; Encourage participative planning; Adopt Community Based Action Planning 5.3 Concept Framework
+Reclaim the City (build and strengthen) Take the City forward (grow) Strategic drivers Action Strategic drivers Actions Cohesive Support development that enables better integrations; Support development that is sustainable; Support development that is resilient; Offer equal opportunity and choices; Foster unity and social neighbourhood solidarity, sense of place and community.
+Cohesive Support development that enables better integrations; Support development that is sustainable; Support development that is resilient; Offer equal opportunity and choices; Foster unity and social neighbourhood solidarity, sense of place and community.
+People- centred Create a city that is more equitable; Improve access to jobs, social & basic services, economic opportunities; Encourage development that is more inclusive; Encourage participative planning; Adopt Community Based Action Planning; Promote a better quality of life, safety and security, a sense of place, a diverse range of public spaces and respect and human dignity.
+People- centred Create a city that is more equitable; Improve access to jobs, social & basic services, economic opportunities; Encourage development that is more Inclusive; Encourage participative planning; Adopt Community Based Action Planning; Promote a better quality of life, safety and security, a sense of place, a diverse range of public spaces and respect and human dignity.

+6.3 Concept Framework

-The SDF concept is based on the clear need to restructure the city to transform the urban space from being a typical apartheid city to one that is more compact, spatially just and inclusive, and more productive, sustainable and resilient.
+The SDF concept is based on a clear need to restructure the city to transform the urban space from being a typical apartheid city to one that is more compact, spatially just and inclusive, and more productive, sustainable and resilient.